 We prepared this Report in accordance with the reporting principles suggested in the GRI Standards.
+We also incorporated reporting principles suggested in the SASB Standards and recommendations from TCFD where applicable.
 The principles guided us both in defining the content of this Report and in defining the quality of this Report.